jesseparent/wine_analysis/README.md

 2. **Free Sulfur Dioxide**: This feature was dropped due to the potential for multicollinearity with the **total sulfur dioxide** feature.
 By eliminating it, we aim to simplify the model, reduce redundancy, and enhance interpretability without significantly affecting the dataset's predictive power.

 ## Objective
-The primary goal of this project is to develop predictive models that accurately predict the wine quality using regression techniques.
-While the dataset contains ordinal quality ratings, we will be treating the quality as a binary outcome when necessary (e.g., classifying wines as "high quality" vs. "low quality") due to the absence of a continuous measurement (like speed) in the dataset.
+The primary goal of this project is to develop predictive models that accurately predict the wine quality using LR and RF techniques.
+While the dataset contains ordinal quality ratings, we will be treating the quality as a binary outcome when necessary (e.g., classifying wines as "high quality" vs. "low quality") due to the absence of a continuous measurement in the dataset.
 Specifically, we will use the following bins for classification:
 - **Quality 0**: Considered as "Low Quality"
 - **Quality 1**: Considered as "High Quality"